TranNhatTan14/Obsidian/Work/Research/AMR.md

 - **Database Utilization**: Regularly update your database references to include the latest known plasmid sequences for improved accuracy in classification and annotation.
 - **Cross-Validation**: Use multiple tools and databases for contig classification and annotation to cross-validate your results and increase confidence in the identified plasmid sequences.
 - **Experimental Confirmation**: Whenever feasible, complement bioinformatic predictions with experimental validation to confirm the existence and structure of plasmids within your samples.

-1. Filter by length
-	1. Can we have hypothesis for with length to filter
-2. Alignment with chromosome database to exclude high predict chromosome
-	1. Use information from assembly graph to exclude connect contigs
-3. Alignment with plasmid database

 ### Tools